temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 To test this functionality, run your cancel-subscription script.
 You should see that the cancellation happens immediately when the Signal is received.

-You will now learn how to send a Signal and Query.
+You will will now send a Signal and Query.

-### Send a Signal from the Client
+### Send Commands to Workflows

 Now, you will send your Signal from the Temporal [Client](https://docs.temporal.io/evaluate/development-features/temporal-client?_gl=1*143hp81*_gcl_au*MjEwNDA1NDEzLjE3MTM5ODYzOTk.*_ga*NDgwNzM3ODk0LjE3MDI0MDE5ODg.*_ga_R90Q9SJD3D*MTcyMDY0MTU1Ny4yOTguMC4xNzIwNjQxNTU3LjAuMC4w).
 A Temporal Client is a component available in each Temporal SDK that provides a set of APIs to communicate with a Temporal Service.
 You can use a Temporal Client in your application to perform various operations such as:
   - Start a subscription trial.